Moss1019/java-course/README.md

 # java-course

 The topics covered here should give you enough to be able to create your own web applications.
+It's a whopping 9 hours long at this point.
+Some dudes made bang with a 9 hour course...

 - Java basics
 - JOOQ and postgresql